Cody Nugent, CFSP

 Funeral Director/ Embalmer

 Cody is a DeKalb County native and a resident of Boaz.
 He is a 2006 graduate of Crossville High School and received his Associates Degree in Applied Science in Funeral Service Education from Jefferson State Community College in December 2013.
+Cody has also attend Gadsden State Community College and Athens State University.
 He began his career in funeral service in 2009 as an apprentice and received his Funeral Director’s license in August 2011.
 He passed the National Board Exam in Funeral Directing and Embalming through the International Conference of Funeral Service Examining Board in December 2013 and received his embalming license in January 2014.

 Cody is married to the former Laina Gibbs of Altoona.
 Laina is a massage therapist at Albertville Chiropractic.
 They have one son, Nolan.
 They are charter members of Freedom Baptist Church in the Aroney Community.
 Cody currently serves as Deputy Coroner for the Marshall County Coroner's Office.
 Cody is a 2015 graduate of the Marshall County Leadership Challenge.
 He serves on the Board of Directors for the Court Appointed Juvenile Advocates (CAJA) of Marshall County and on the Board of Directors for Marshall County Leadership Challenge Alumni Association.